Honourable Salma Ataullahjan

-Senator Salma Ataullahjan is a former Pakistani Senator, and currently is a Senator with the Conservative Party.
-Senator Ataullahjan has made a lasting impression in the community because of her commitment and dedication to others.
+Honourable Salma Ataullahjan has made a lasting impression in the community because of her commitment and dedication to others.
 A natural consensus builder, she has been actively involved in several organizations, notably The Citizens Foundation, Canadian Pashtun Cultural Association, and South Asian Regional Council of Canada.
-Destined to follow in her family’s inspirational footsteps, Senator Ataullahjan was appointed to the Canadian Senate in the summer of 2010 as a representative for the province of Ontario.
+Destined to follow in her family’s inspirational footsteps, Honourable Ataullahjan was appointed to the Senate of Canada in the summer of 2010 as a representative for the province of Ontario.
 As the first Canadian Senator of Pakistani origin, she stands for the ethnic diversity of all Canadians.
-In the Senate, she is Deputy Chair of the Standing Committee on Human Rights and a member of the Standing Committee on Foreign Affairs and International Trade and the Standing Joint Committee for the Library of Parliament.
-She is committed to issues affecting women and youth, having proposed several recognized studies in the Human Rights committee - one on women’s engagement in Afghanistan, another on cyberbullying of children under the United Nations Convention on the Rights of the Child, as well as the Syrian Refugee Resettlement in Canada.
-Senator Ataullahjan also serves as Vice-President of the Canadian Group of the Inter-Parliamentary Union (IPU), an international organization of parliaments that holds the objective of fostering contacts, coordination and the exchange of experience among parliamentarians from 159 countries.
+She is committed to issues affecting human rights, women and youth, cyberbullying of children, as well as the Syrian Refugee Resettlement in Canada.

 Senator Mobina Jaffer